XLin62/FuzzyChess/README.md

 As of now - game logic is mostly complete and is good enough to begin AI and GUI implementation

 Game Logic -
- getMove()/getCapture() methods in FuzzyChess
-  -I want to mesh these into one method
-  -Right now basic capture logic is sound but rook and knight capture logic needs to be implemented -I(Marcus) will do this sometime before wednesday
+ All logic is now sound - only updates to models package now is just some really minor tweaks to updating the board colors - other than that everything is in place completely to start GUI/AI

 GUI -
- Everything that you need to create the GUI should be found in the FuzzyChess class - make it similar to how our other implementation was.
+ Everything that you need to create the GUI should be found in the FuzzyChess class - make it similar to how our other implementation was
  -Needed-
   Gameboard display
   Captured peices display